 Brain tumors: abnormal growths in the brain that can cause a range of symptoms depending on their location and size, including headaches, seizures, and changes in cognitive function.

-and location of the tumor, as well as the patient's overall health and medical
+on the type, location, and size of the tumor, as well as the patient's overall

 1. Surgery: Surgery is often the first treatment option for brain